Food Truck Permit

 What is required to operate a Food Truck?

 There are requirements for Alberta Health Services, the Fire Department and Inspection Services.

-In order for a food truck to legally operate inside the City, all units are required to have an inspection from the Fire Department, Alberta Health Services and Inspection Services.
+For a food truck to legally operate inside the City, all units are required to have an inspection from the Fire Department, Alberta Health Services and Inspection Services.
 Upon successful inspections, the unit will be awarded a sticker, from each authority for the current year.
-If one (or more) of the inspection is not successful, the Operator will be provided with items that need to be corrected prior to receiving their sticker.
+If one (or more) of the inspection is not successful, the Operator will be provided with items that need to be corrected before receiving their sticker.

 For Inspection Services, if the inspection was not successful, a permit is required to complete the repair.

-A Certified Installer or Master Electrician are required to apply for a Commercial Plumbing, Commercial Gas or Commercial Electrical permit.
+A Certified Installer or Master Electrician is required to apply for a Commercial Plumbing, Commercial Gas or Commercial Electrical permit.
 While the Operator can apply for the Commercial Building Permit.

 Each permit that is required will cost $85.00 + $4.50 Safety Codes Levy

 For the Fire Department, if your initial inspection as noted above isn't successful, any deficient items will need to be corrected and re-inspected.